Lifestyle Benefits: The Ultimate Guide

 • Onsite health fairs

-The good news is, reminding your employees about their lifestyle benefits gives you a positive and meaningful reason to reach out regularly.
+Reminding your workers about their lifestyle benefits gives you a positive and meaningful reason to reach out regularly.

 Employee Discount Programs: A Popular Lifestyle Benefit

-When you follow these steps to listen and respond, employees will know you care about their entire lives, not just for what they can do for you.
+When you follow these steps to listen and respond, workers will know you care about their entire lives, not just for what they can do for you.

 Access Perks operates the world’s largest and most comprehensive employee discount program.
-So, we know that discount programs can be one of the most versatile and universally loved benefits you can offer – as long as it is done right.
+So, we know that discount programs can be one of the most versatile and universally loved benefits—as long as it is done right.
+The best discount programs help every worker stretch their hard-earned paychecks by offering big value on a wide range of everyday necessities.

-At Access Perks, we specialize in in-store, local discounts at local on food, clothing, auto care, services and other everyday expenses.
-Plus, we offer a dedicated white-label travel discount platform with prices that are typically 5%-20% lower than popular booking sites.
+At Access Perks, we specialize in in-store, local discounts on food, clothing, auto care, services, travel and other everyday expenses.
+Plus, we offer a dedicated travel discount platform that gives members up to 50% off hotels, theme park tickets, car rentals and more.
 If you’d like more information, contact us.
-In the meantime, here are some more articles on the power of well-done employee discount programs.
+In the meantime, here are some more articles on the power of well-balanced employee discount programs.

 New Call-to-action